 Explore a series of markers documenting the history and Civil War involvement of Bloomfield and Stoddard County.
 The locations are found throughout the downtown area and surrounding area.

 Stoddard County Historical Marker: Cast aluminum marker in Bloomfield City Park that tells the history and geography of Stoddard County.
 (Park Lake Drive and Crowley Ridge Drive)

-General Davidson’s Cavalry: Cast aluminum marker in the Bloomfield City Park across from the large pavilion tells the story of six thousand Union cavalrymen that waited in Bloomfield for more than a week for orders to proceed into Arkansas and capture Little Rock.
-(Park Lake Drive and Crowley Ridge Drive)
+General Davidson's Cavalry: Cast aluminum marker in the Bloomfield City Park across from the large pavilion tells the story of six thousand Union cavalrymen that waited in Bloomfield for more than a week for orders to proceed into Arkansas and capture Little Rock.
+(Park Lane Drive and Crowley Ridge Drive)

 First Stoddard County Courthouse Marker: Missouri red granite mounment describes first county government and lists officials.
 (507 Spring St.)